 We then added equilibrium chemistry to our transmission models, using the ACE code available in TauREx.
-The ACE code has already been explained in detail in several papers \citep{Agundez_2012, Agundez_2020,Al_Refaie_chemcomp,alrefaie2022freckll}, we will give here a brief summary of the method used.\\
+The ACE code has already been explained in detail in several papers \citep{Agundez_2012, Agundez_2020,Al_Refaie_chemcomp,alrefaie2022freckll}, so we give a brief summary of the method used below.\\

-For a closed system of N chemical compounds at a certain temperature and pressure, in the absence of disturbance (transport, UV radiation for example), the chemical composition at equilibrium can be calculated theoretically, thanks to thermodynamics quantities such as entropy, enthalpy, etc. These quantities are calculated using NASA polynomials.
+For a closed system of N chemical compounds at a certain temperature and pressure, in the absence of disturbance (transport, UV radiation for example), the chemical composition at equilibrium can be calculated theoretically, thanks to thermodynamics quantities such as entropy, enthalpy, and so on.
+These quantities are calculated using NASA polynomials.
 At equilibrium, a system will have the chemical composition that will minimize its Gibbs energy.
-To compute a thermodynamic equilibrium, the ACE code takes a given Pressure and Temperature couple, and from that couple calculates the chemical composition that gives the lowest Gibbs energy to the system. \\
+To compute a thermodynamic equilibrium, the ACE code takes a given pressure and temperature couple.
+From that couple, the chemical composition that gives the lowest Gibbs energy to the system can be calculated. \\

-The ACE code is mainly focused on neutral species composed of C, H, O and N and has been validated over a wide range of temperature-pressure conditions, up to 2500K and 100bar.
-It’s therefore well suited to model Hot Jupiter planets.\\
+The ACE code is mainly focused on neutral species composed of C, H, O, and N and has been validated over a wide range of temperature-pressure conditions, up to 2500K and 100bar.
+It is therefore well suited to modeling hot Jupiter planets.\\

 The Fastchem code ranges down to 100 K and up to 1000 bar.
 It uses 396 neutral and 114 charge species sourced from the NIST-JANAF database \citep{chase1986}.
-We decided to use this code because the ACE equilibrium chemistry does not take into account sodium and potassium, two species that we studied in more details, as described in section \ref{section:3.4contrib_Na_K}. \\
+We decided to use this code because the ACE equilibrium chemistry does not take into account sodium and potassium (two species that we describe in more detail in Section \ref{section:3.4contrib_Na_K} ). \\